 Further, this idea of solid and void reads on another level in our site through the grid of agricultural fields which surround the whole valley.
 Deriving from this grid, we decided to create our own 20x20m grid parallel to the Buddha cliffs.
 Our “solid” - the main building program - fits onto this grid and the “voids” of our design become botanical gardens.
 These gardens were designed with the intention to memorialize the unique botanical heritage of Afghanistan with over 3000 species much of which are endemic.

 Our main building program rests on the upper part of the site to maximize the possibilities of views of the Buddha cliffs.
 Since the climate in Bamiyan is mostly cold, with mild summers and long cold winters, we propose an environmental strategy for passive heating using South-West facing rammed earth walls.
 South-West is the dominant direction of the wind and sun.
 Our thermal mass walls will collect heat while also acting as wind-blockers.
 Further, the use of thick boundary walls and courtyards can be also read as

 echoing the existing vernacular architectural traditions of Afghanistan.

-We envision the Cultural Center to organize botanical educational walks to help students and visitors learn to identify plants based on morphological similarities and differences, and to learn the history of each of the plants – and their origins from different parts of the Silk Road where a lot of exchange of species happened.
+We envision the Cultural Center to organize botanical educational walks to help students and visitors learn to identify plants based on morphological similarities and differences, and to learn the history of each of the endemic and threatened plants – their origins from different parts of the Silk Road where a lot of exchange of species happened.

 Project Team: Manar Moursi, Alia Mortada, Sherif Medhat, Mohamed Rafik, George Talaat